jwodder/kbits/src/posts/pyasync-fundam.rst

   using them.

-- If you've done serious work with threads, you've likely encountered the fact that one thread cannot "kill" another thread in the middle of its execution unless the "killable" thread is deliberately programmed to allow for this by, say, regularly checking some flag and exiting if it's true.
+- If you've done serious work with threads, you've likely encountered the fact that you cannot "kill" a thread in the middle of its execution unless the "killable" thread is deliberately programmed to allow for this by, say, regularly checking some flag and exiting if it's true.
 Asynchronous programming, on the other hand, makes it possible to *cancel* a running coroutine via the ``asyncio.Task.cancel()`` method; once a coroutine is cancelled, the next time the event loop checks on it while it's suspended on